addyosmani/backbone-fundamentals/index.md

   var TodoList = Backbone.Collection.extend({

-      model: app.Todo // the model type used by collection.create();
+      model: app.Todo // the model type used by collection.create() to instantiate new model in the collection ...
-      ...
   )};